AlexisDerumigny/MMDCopula/README.md

 * `BiCopEst.MO`: estimation of the parameter of a Marshall-Olkin copula.

+* `BiCopPar2Tau.MO` and `BiCopTau2Par.MO`: convert between the parameter and the Kendall's tau of a Marshall-Olkin copula.

 **Other functions**

 * `BiCopParamDistLp`: compute the $L^p$ distance between two parametric copula models.